Import Terraform Configuration

 file.

-Warning: The >
+The >

-symbol will replace the entire contents of docker.tf
+symbol replaces the entire contents of docker.tf

 with the output of the terraform show